keptn/keptn.github.io/content/docs/0.16.x/troubleshooting/index.md

 ## Generating a Support Archive

-The Keptn CLI allows to generate a support archive, which can be used as data source for debugging a Keptn installation.
+Use the Keptn CLI to generate a support archive, which can be used as a data source for debugging a Keptn installation.
 For generating a support archive, please checkout the CLI command [keptn generate support-archive](../reference/cli/commands/keptn_generate_support-archive).

 ## Keptn API cannot be reached